- News / Media

 The realization of emptiness is essential to remove ignorance.
 Once we come close to a thorough understanding of emptiness we are on the way to the perfection of wisdom—the complete comprehension of emptiness.

 The preceding is, briefly, an explanation of the reasons for meditation and a description of the path up to the buddha stage.
-If we really want to practise the Buddhist Dharma, we must first know what suffering is and realize the way in which we exist in samsara.
-To get out of samsara, we must have strong faith in the Buddha, and then practise as the Buddha taught.
+If we really want to practice the Buddhist Dharma, we must first know what suffering is and realize the way in which we exist in samsara.
+To get out of samsara, we must have strong faith in the Buddha, and then practice as the Buddha taught.
 We should consider how other beings are also suffering in samsara, and out of compassion for them, we must wish to reach the buddha stage in order to help them.

 It is important to try to find the right understanding of Dharma.
 Even if we buy a watch, which only needs to last for a few years, we try to find a good one.
 Because Dharma is not just for ourselves in this life, but for all beings in all lives, it is much more important to find the right and best understanding of it.
 If we want to trust another person, first we have to know that the other person is honest and reliable; we can only determine this by what the other one says or does.
 In the same way, we can have faith in the Buddha only by knowing what he taught, by looking at our experiences to see whether it is reasonable, and by practising it to see if it gives good fruit or not.
 Then our faith will be indestructible.